Australian CEOs sacrifice bonuses, wary of powerful shareholders

 While the Australian laws are tough, not all CEOs are running scared.

-James Packer, the billionaire chairman of entertainment group Crown, has made it clear that he will use his voting power to ensure the board is re-elected unchanged even if it does get a "second strike" and directors are forced to stand down.
+James Packer, the billionaire chairman of entertainment group Crown, has made it clear that he will use his voting power to ensure the board is reelected unchanged even if its does get a "second strike" and directors are forced to stand down.

 The ASA's Kolesnikoff believes the real test will come next year when he expects the bonuses to return.